 Johanna attended the San Francisco Art Institute for her BFA.
 Her intention as an artist lead her to study abroad in China with their Chinese Landscape Masters.
 Her direct experience with eastern artists, culture and philosophy further influenced her desire to create art with the intention of representing Qi and positive messaging.
 She sought to create a peaceful yet energizing experience for the viewer and began to experiment with both process and form.
-Beyond process and form she also used her health and wellness as a launching point to go deeper into understanding the nature of the content, of the conversations of health, peace, and joy.
+Beyond process and form she continued seeking on her path for health and wellness, this became a launching point to go deeper into understanding the nature of the content, of the conversations of health, peace, and joy.
 She continued in her study of Qi Gong, Health and Wellness.

 As she followed that thread, she stayed true to her curiosity, wish or hope for her viewer.
-Johanna got her first job in Advertising in 2005 as an Art Buyer and started to learn about messaging and communication.
-As a daughter of an attorney for Health Freedom and a larger than life family of humanitarians and peace activists, she worked on developing a messaging system to explore the content for her art work.
-She collected ideas on a 20ft x 8ft wall in her studio on index cards, post it notes, envelopes, paper bag scraps, and napkins for over three years.
+Working in advertising helped her hone her skills in content development and messaging, which she hoped would help her more effectively support people in their lives.
+She is also the daughter of an attorney for Health Freedom and a larger than life family of humanitarians and peace activists.
+These were all influences that shaped her work as developed the conversation grid of 210 topics.
+For almost three years she collected ideas on a 20ft x 8ft wall in her painting studio on index cards, post it notes, envelopes, paper bag scraps, and napkins for over three years.
 Originally meant as a matrix of information to create a body of paintings, she soon realized that visual representation was too limiting.
 This is when the project started to take on it’s own form eventually becoming an interactive tool to hold multidimensional conversations.
 The Golden Key Communication Grid.
 A friend that visited her studio looked at the project in it’s early stages, hung up on a wall and said, “It’s an abbreviated system of the universe!”